mannodermaus/RxBonjour/README.md

 	});
 ```

-Again, make sure to off-load this work onto a background thread, since RxBonjour won't enforce any threading on the Observable.
+Again, make sure to off-load this work onto a background thread, since RxBonjour won't enforce any threading on the Flowable.

 ## Implementations

 RxBonjour comes with two implementations for network service discovery.
 By default, the support implementation is used because of the unreliable state of the `NsdManager` APIs and known bugs with that.
-If you **really** want to use `NsdManager` on devices running Jelly Bean and up though, you can specify this when creating service discovery Observables:
+If you **really** want to use `NsdManager` on devices running Jelly Bean and up though, you can specify this when creating service discovery Flowables:

 ```java
 // If you're feeling real and ready to reboot your device once NsdManager breaks, pass in "true" to use it for supported devices